titon/toolkit/readme.md

 ```

 # Toolkit v1.1.0-rc.2 #
-Titon Toolkit is a collection of very powerful user interface components and utility classes.
+Titon Toolkit is a collection of very powerful user interface components and utility classes
-Each component represents encapsulated HTML, CSS, and JavaScript functionality for role specific page elements.
+for the responsive, mobile, and modern web.
+Each component represents encapsulated HTML, CSS,
+and JavaScript functionality for role specific page elements.

-Titon makes use of the latest and greatest technology.
-This includes CSS3 for animation (fade, slide, etc),
+Toolkit makes use of the latest and greatest technology.
+This includes HTML5 for semantics,
-Sass for CSS pre-processing, and Grunt for task and package management.
+CSS3 for animations and styles, Sass for CSS pre-processing, Grunt for task and package management,
+and powerful new browser APIs for the JavaScript layer.

 * [Official Website](http://titon.io/toolkit)
 * [Features](http://titon.io/toolkit#features)